Louisiana Sen. Cassidy confronts anti-Kavanaugh protesters: 'I know your parents are using you as tools'

 An anti-Kavanaugh protester who brought her children to confront Sen. Bill Cassidy, R-La., this week on Capitol Hill ended up receiving a talking-to of her own from the senator.

-"Senator Cassidy, can you please apologize to my children for ruining their futures?" the protester, identified as Alethea Torrellas Shapiro, called out to Cassidy in a video uploaded to Facebook on Tuesday.
+"Senator Cassidy, can you please apologize to my children for ruining their futures?" the protester called out to Cassidy in a video uploaded to Facebook on Tuesday.

 Her question was an apparent reference to the uncorroborated sexual misconduct allegations against now-Supreme Court Associate Justice Brett Kavanaugh.
 Kavanaugh was confirmed last week by a narrow 50-48 Senate vote.

 "Hey, guess what?"
-Cassidy immediately replied after removing his earphones.
+Cassidy immediately replied after removing his earphones and turning to two young children sitting in the Capitol hallway.
 "I know your parents are using you as tools.
 In the future, if somebody makes an allegation against you, and there's no proof for it, you'll be OK."

 "What about black men, if you're going to use that analogy?" one protester called out.

-"Shame on you, for not believing women and for ruining my daughters' lives," Shapiro said as Cassidy headed to the bathroom.
+"Shame on you, for not believing women and for ruining my daughters' lives," another said as Cassidy headed to a nearby elevator.
+(A demonstrator incorrectly suggested he was going to a bathroom).

+The Daily Caller identified the anti-Kavanaugh protester who brought her children as Alethea Torrellas Shapiro.
 In Twitter and Facebook posts over the past several weeks, Shapiro documented her efforts to protest now-Associate Supreme Court Justice Brett Kavanaugh's confirmation to the Supreme Court.

 "Being in Collins office for that long hour was like watching the most torturous depressing rose ceremony ever," she wrote on Monday, referring to Maine Republican Sen. Susan Collins' lengthy speech on the Senate floor justifying her vote to confirm Kavanaugh.